Thiebosh/M1_S2_parallele_distribue/README.md

 **Idea :** apply parallelization principles to ftp operations

-Apply parallelization meccanisms:
-- Send tasks to thread pool with an asyncio queue (see next point)
-- Pass synchronize_directory, search_updates and any_removals asynchrones :
-    - while one is awaiting, the other (if called) can carry on
-    - sleep time does not cause unnecessary CPU load
-- cascading folders: waits for parent creation or deletion of all items

 Keep algorithm (mainly) unchanged:
 - Only modifications :
     - call any_removals only if "the length of the files & folders to synchronize != number of path explored"